jakearchibald/streaming-include/README.md

 * `parent` - The node it should be inserted into.
 Might be null.
 * `before` - The node it should be inserted before.
 Might be null.

-The nodes will not have parents.
-It's up to the developer to add them wherever they want, or discard them.
+The node will not have a parent.
+It's up to the developer to add nodes wherever they want, or discard them.

+**Note:** The stream yields every node including descendants, not just top-level nodes.
+This means:

+* Once `DOMParserStream` yields a node, it isn't going to add anything to it later.
+* Developers can modify nodes before they're adopted.
+This means they can change image urls before they're requested, or filter script nodes before they're executed.

 In addition, there will be a: